-You can set a password for user mode access to the PhoenixBIOS Setup Utility.
+You can set a password for user mode access to the Phoenix SecureCore(tm) Setup Utility.
 This will not affect access to the computer OS, (only the Setup utility) unless you choose to set a Password on Boot (see below).
-Many menu items in the Phoenix-BIOS Setup Utility cannot be modified in user mode.
+Many menu items in the Phoenix SecureCore(tm) Setup Utility cannot be modified in user mode.
 You can only set the user password after you have set the supervisor password.